 I got to drive in a Busch Series car at Memphis, but it's a small track so we couldn't get anywhere NEAR the speeds that you get at a large track like they run at "BePetty".
 I think peak speed is around 120 in the straights, but you slow back down under 100 for the turns.
 Probably even down to 80.
 They don't want you going very fast for insurance reasons, regardless of how many times you've done it.
 But it is still a blast.
 It's around $500 for 20 laps.
 Now they provide in car video with lap-by-lap information (speed, RPM, etc.)

-Driving a real Nascar car sounds like a blast Someday will have to give it a try.
+Driving a real Nascar car sounds like a blast :cool: Someday will have to give it a try.

 Been to www.bragg-smith.com racing school a few times.
 Fastest I got Z06 up to, 130 MPH on the straight away.
 Level II used to be three days of track time cost $2400.
 Not bad considering you used their cars,tires, brakes and gas.